kyungjae-lee/engineers-notebook/real-time-operating-systems/creating-freertos-project.md

   /* A header file that defines trace macro can be included here. */

   #endif /* FREERTOS_CONFIG_H */
   ```

+  > If a configuration item is set to 0, the corresponding code block will not be included when generating the FreeRTOS kernel.

 * At this point, you will be left with a couple of build errors.
 At the time wring this notes, I had to do the following modification to resolve `'SystemCoreClock' undeclared` error.